mi6oo6im/ml_nash_equilibrium_project/README.md

-# Nash Equilibrium in non-zero-sum
+# Nash Equilibrium in non-zero-sum games